-It’s likely at some point in your journey with WordPress, that you’ll come across the following error
+It’s likely at some point in your journey with WordPress, that you’ll come across the dreaded critical error.

 There has been a critical error on your website.
 Please check your site admin email inbox for instructions.
 Learn more about debugging in WordPress.

 I know – terrifying.
 But don’t worry!
 Your site is not lost and it can be fixed.

 Remember to backup your full site regularly and before making any changes to the code.

 1. Check for the critical error email from WordPress

 Firstly, check your admin email address for the email from WordPress.
 This should give you more details about the error and allow you to access your site in recovery mode.

 2. Identify what you were doing before this error happened